 9. Compare Prices Annually

 Getting a reasonable rate on car insurance is just the beginning.
 It makes sense to compare your existing premium rate each year.
 It’s relatively easy to do online, and only a few clicks away.
 Moreover, comparing prices won’t hurt your credit score.

 Every six months, your car insurance bill comes with a couple of payment options.
 Either pay the 6-month premium in full else opt for monthly installments.
 By paying in full, you can save over 2% on insurance premiums.

 Also Read:- The Ultimate Guide to Reducing Your Cell Phone Bill

 11. Drive Safely

-The best way to avoid huge insurance cost is by avoiding accidents and traffic tickets.
+The best way to avoid huge insurance costs is by avoiding accidents and traffic tickets.
 While calculating the insurance premium, both factors are included.
 Moreover, you can also allow some carriers to monitor your driving pattern.

 Individual carriers like Progressive and Nationwide offer Snapshot and SmartRide, respectively.
 You need to plug a device inside your car for a few months.
-The device monitors your driving habits like idle time, hard stops, daytime versus nighttime driving.
+The device monitors your driving habits like idle time, hard stops, and daytime versus nighttime driving.
 Based on the outcomes, you can witness a significant decrease in the cost of car insurance.

 12. Contact BillTrim

 BillTrim, on the other hand, will do all that for you and negotiate with your existing carrier for a better rate.
-Our robust machine learning system analyzes premiums from all other carriers, and the dedicated negotiation team talks to your respective carrier on your behalf.
+Our robust machine-learning system analyzes premiums from all other carriers, and the dedicated negotiation team talks to your respective carrier on your behalf.
 With a success rate of more than 95%, we helped more than 100,000 customers lower their bills to the tune of $1000+ every year.